-There is a training that doctors must undergo to be authorized to prescribe Suboxone for opioid dependency.
+There is a training that doctors must undergo to be authorized to prescribe buprenorphine for opioid dependency.

 The training takes eight hours and can be completed in one day.
 After it is complete, the doctor may apply for a special DEA number that must be written on every Suboxone prescription.
 After completing training, a doctor may treat up to thirty patients at a time with Suboxone.
 When the doctor has one year of experience, he or she may request an increase to be able to treat 100 patients.
 A new law was recently passed that allows for doctors who meet stricter criteria to apply for the right to treat 275 patients.

-There are multiple resources to find doctors who have obtained proper certification to prescribe Suboxone.
+There are multiple resources to find doctors who have obtained proper certification to write an rx for bupe.

-The problem with these listings is that many doctors who are listed have decided not to prescribe Suboxone and have not had their names removed from the directories.
+The problem with these listings is that many doctors who are listed have decided not to write for Suboxone and have not had their names removed from the directories.